jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 The Raw Crawler Service would require an application to coordinate robots, a data store for raw crawl data, and a database for technical metadata about the crawl data.
-A web application would also be needed to create the API service.
+A Web application would also be needed to create the API service.

 ### Analyzed Crawl Service